Yunuuuu/ggalign/cran-comments.md

-This release is a major update that includes a significant rewrite of the internals and introduces new features (including new functions and arguments).
-Since this package is new to CRAN, no reverse dependencies exist yet, and we have decided to increment only the patch version number.
+This release is a major update that includes lots of new features (some will break the old behaviour) and bug fix.
+Since this package is new to CRAN, no reverse dependencies exist yet, we have decided to increment only the patch version number.

-We apologize for the short-term nature of the previous submission.
-We responded by email, but it appears the message was returned.
-We update frequently because the changes introduced in this version are substantial, and we want to avoid users encountering inconsistencies.

 ## R CMD check results
 0 errors | 0 warnings | 1 note